MasteryEducation/ClojureForJava.com/content/3/5/3/index.md

 ---
 canonical: "https://clojureforjava.com/3/5/3"
 title: "Clojure Testing Frameworks: A Comprehensive Guide for Java Developers"
-description: "Explore Clojure's testing frameworks, including clojure.test and Midje, to enhance your development workflow and ensure robust applications."
+description: "Explore Clojure testing frameworks like clojure.test and Midje, and learn how to incorporate testing into your development workflow for a seamless transition from Java to Clojure."
 linkTitle: "5.3 Testing Frameworks"
 tags:
 - "Clojure"
+- "Functional Programming"
 - "Testing"
 - "clojure.test"
 - "Midje"
-- "Functional Programming"
-- "Java Migration"
+- "Java Interoperability"
+- "Test Automation"
 - "Development Workflow"
-- "Enterprise Applications"
 date: 2024-11-25
 type: docs
 nav_weight: 53000